w3c/mathml/docs/accessibility.md

 In addition to the two ways to encode this, the binomial coefficient is also sometimes represented as ${}_nC_k$, $C(n,r)$, or $C_k^n$; they are all read the same.

 ### Chemistry
 Chemical formulas and chemical equations are often marked up using math editors because they share similar notation constructs.
+However the speech is different.
+For example,
+$\mathrm{H}_2 \mathrm{O}$
-However,the speech is different.
-For example, $\mathrm{H}_2\mathrm{O}$ is read as "H 2 O", not "H sub 2, O"; or it might be read simply as "water".
+is read as "H 2 O", not "H sub 2, O"; or it might be read simply as "water".
+Similarly, ${}^{235}U$ is read differently in Chemistry: "Uranium 235".

-The chemical elements are one source of ambiguity, but all the notations around them, including bonds, are other sources of ambiguity
+Chemistry makes use of $-$ for single bonds and $=$ double bonds.
+These can occur inside chemical equations such as:
 \\[
 K_\mathrm{eq}= \frac
     {[\mathrm{C}\mathrm{H}_2\mathord{=}\mathrm{C}\mathrm{H}_2][\mathrm{H}\mathrm{Br}]}
     {[\mathrm{C}\mathrm{H}_2\mathrm{Br}\mathord{-}\mathrm{C}\mathrm{H}_3]}
 \\]
+Knowing the subject area (which changes _inside_ the `math` element), allows for proper semantic markup so that AT reads this well.
 # Summary
+Math accessibility is different from text accessibility.
+It has it's own unique challenges.
+Trying to fit math accessibility into a framework that is designed for text will result in an inferior experience for AT users.